babycat-io/babycat/docs/python.babycat.io/source/index.rst

    from babycat import FloatWaveform

-   # You can use any audio files you want, but we use these files
-   # in the babycat Git repo for testing.
+   # These are test files in the Babycat Git repository.
    filenames = [
       "audio-for-tests/andreas-theme/track.mp3",
       "audio-for-tests/blippy-trance/track.mp3",